AugustMiller/homebridge-esp-switch/readme.md

 A simple accessory for connecting to a custom ESP-8266 image.
 This is not intended or ready for distribution!
 Just a fun project for our house.

-To create a switch, add this block to the `accessories` array of your Homebridge configuration:
+To create a switch, use the Homebridge admin or add this block to the `accessories` array of your Homebridge configuration:

 ```json
 {